vtellez/LockManager/README.md

 Official website
 ------------------

-You can find more info about this project at http://bloquea.org.es/
+You can find more info about this project at http://lockmanager.info/

 Thanks
 ---------------

-Bloquea is possible thanks to the following projects:
+LockManager is possible thanks to the following projects:

 * [CodeIgniter](http://codeigniter.com)
 * [jQuery](http://jquery.com)